httpwg/http-extensions/draft-ietf-httpbis-priority.md

 An intermediary serving an HTTP connection might split requests over multiple backend connections.
-When it applies prioritization rules strictly, low priority requests cannot make progress while requests with higher priorities are inflight.
+When it applies prioritization rules strictly, low priority requests cannot make progress while requests with higher priorities are in flight.
 This blocking can propagate to backend connections, which the peer might interpret as a connection stall.
 Endpoints often implement protections against stalls, such as abruptly closing connections after a certain time period.
 To reduce the possibility of this occurring, intermediaries can avoid strictly following prioritization and instead allocate small amounts of bandwidth for all the requests that they are forwarding, so that every request can make some progress over time.

 Similarly, servers SHOULD allocate some amount of bandwidths to streams acting as tunnels.